Tips for Dealing with Tooth Sensitivity

 2 Ways to Help Manage Sensitivity to Cold

 1. Practice Good Oral Care

 Reduce your risk of sensitivity to cold by brushing twice a day with a soft-bristled toothbrush.
-Good oral care routine can help protect your teeth and prevent conditions like enamel wear or receding gums, which can lead to sensitive teeth.
+A good oral care routine can help protect your teeth and prevent conditions, like enamel wear or receding gums.

 2. Brush with Sensodyne Every Day

 Sensodyne toothpastes contain ingredients that help relieve sensitivity and protect your teeth, so you can fully enjoy your favorite cold foods, drinks, and activities.
 Find which Sensodyne toothpaste is right for you.